salesforce/refocus-ldk/README.md

 The LDK lets you build and test a lens quickly and iteratively, *without* having to install it into a running Refocus application.
 The LDK also provides some dummy datasets and simulates realtime events so you can test how your lens handles hierarchy data and realtime events.

-The LDK creates a new lens project that comes with templates you can use to get familiar with how a lens works.
+The LDK creates a new lens project that comes with templates you can use to get familiar with how a lens works and and jump-start building your own new lens.

 ### Install